There are three crucial components to elevating your career:

-Although the bulk of the responsibility of development rests on you, no one succeeds alone.
-You must also have a sound support system that includes colleagues, mentors, sponsors, other senior leaders, executive coaches that focus on developing women, friends, and family.
-This support system should not only be available to cheer you on but also to hold you accountable so you can be your best.
+2. Support – although the bulk of the responsibility of developing rests on you, no one succeeds alone.
+You must also have a sound support system that includes colleagues, mentors, sponsors, coaches, friends, and family.
+And this support system should not only be available to cheer you on but also hold you accountable so you can be your best.

-To achieve any goal, it’s essential to have a plan.
-Wanting to be a leader, wanting to buy a car, wanting to lose weight are all great aspirations; however, they’re not specific, measurable, or rooted in an actionable strategic plan.
-As a women’s leadership coaching, I help clients first get clear about what they want and then write out a strategic blueprint to help them get there.
+3. Strategy – to achieve any goal, it’s essential to have a plan.
+Wanting to be a leader, buying a car, or losing weight, for example, are all great aspirations; however, they’re not specific and are not rooted in an actionable strategic plan.
+To develop and advance, you must first be clear about what you want and then write a plan to help you get there.

 These three factors are primarily within your control.
 You can develop savvy, you can find support, and you can put together a strategy.
 However, receiving a career opportunity is partially outside of your control.